Belan-Mihail/tanks-battle/README.md

 ### Difficulty selection

-- After the user run the program and entre his name
+- After the user run the program, sign up and welcome message
 - It consists in a small message with instructions for choosing the difficulty of the game
 - The user can select the desired difficulty level by pressing from 1 to 3
 - User stories covered: 3